cc-tweaked/CC-Tweaked/doc/guides/fluid_transportation.md

 ---
-module: [kind=guide] using_modems
+module: [kind=guide] fluid_transportation
-see: peripheral The full documentation of the peripheral API
-see: rednet The full documentation of the rednet API
+see: fluid_storage The full documentation of generic fluid peripherals.
 ---

+# Fluid transportation

+Please see the @{item_transportation|item transportation} guide, much of what it covers applies to fluid transportation too.